Modeling and Analysis of a Coupled SIS Bi-Virus Model: Introduction

-While all of the aforementioned papers provide insights into how to control an epidemic, they have major limitations.
-More specifically, they do not account for settings where multiple strains of a virus could be simultaneously active within a population.
-The dynamics in the multi-virus setting are far richer than those in the single-virus setting; see, for instance, \citep{castillo1989epidemiological,carlos2,sahneh2014competitive,liu2019analysis,zhang2022networked,axel2020TAC,newman2013interacting,chen2013outbreaks,granell2013dynamical,ahn2006epidemic, beutel2012interacting,xu2012multi,gao2016coinfection,zhao2020dynamics}.
-More specifically, suppose that there are two viruses, say virus~1 and virus~2, prevalent, then some of the interaction possibilities are as follows: a) competitive, e.g., leprosy and tuberculosis \citep{sahneh2014competitive, castillo1989epidemiological,ben:pre}; b) reinforcing \citep{newman2013interacting,chen2013outbreaks}; c) weakening \citep{granell2013dynamical}, and d) asymmetric \citep{ahn2006epidemic}.
-More specifically, in the competitive regime, an agent can be infected either with virus~1 or with virus~2 or neither.
-In the reinforcing regime, infection with virus~1 (resp. virus~2) increases the possibility of infection with virus~2 (resp. virus~1); e.g., human immunodeficiency virus (HIV) and syphilis (resp. herpes simplex virus type 2 (HSV-2)).
-The case of the weakening regime is opposite to that of the reinforcing regime, e.g., epidemic process spreading on a contact network, and an information awareness process diffusing in the network of virtual social contacts between the same individuals.
-In the asymmetric regime, infection by virus~1 increases the possibility of simultaneous infection by virus~2, but infection by virus~2 decreases the possibility of simultaneous infection by virus~1, e.g., the spread of malicious pathogens and growth of immune cells in living organisms.
-Due to several interaction possibilities between the viruses, analysing such models becomes mathematically more challenging than the single-virus setting.
+Note that none of the aforementioned papers account for settings where multiple strains of a virus could be \emph{simultaneously} active within a population.
+The dynamics in the multi-virus setting are far richer than those in the single-virus setting.
+More specifically, suppose that there are two viruses, say virus~1 and virus~2, prevalent; then these viruses could be either a) competitive, e.g., leprosy and tuberculosis \citep{sahneh2014competitive, zhang2022networked,castillo1989epidemiological}; or b) co-operative, e.g., human immunodeficiency virus (HIV) and syphilis (resp. herpes simplex virus type 2 (HSV-2)) \citep{beutel2012interacting,xu2012multi,zhao2020dynamics}.
+In the competitive regime, an agent can be infected either with virus~1 or with virus~2 or neither, whereas in the co-operative regime (also referred to as co-infection) an agent can be \emph{simultaneously} infected with both virus~1 and virus~2.